cmartinez131/Turnship/README.md

 - [x] User can sign up or log in as a student or company recruiter
 - [x] User can log out
+- [x] User can navigate between log in screen, profile screen, and matches screen
 - [] User can swipe interested, not interested, or maybe
 - [] Student can match with recruiter
 - [] Once matched, recruiter and student can exhange messages
 - [] Users can upload pictures or their work and profile picture
 - [] Users can tap to view profile of students or company
-- [] Backend requirements for student information, company information, messages, and images

 **Optional Nice-to-have Stories**